 Have you ever done something you believed was the “last straw” with God?
 Have you ever felt like you've, finally - once and for all - ruined your life?
 NOTE: A follow-up to my message a couple of weeks ago about the Cross’s power over shame.
-Tullian Tchividjian (last name is pronounced “shuh -VIJ-uhn) is … Continue reading The Last Straw
+Tullian Tchividjian (last name is pronounced “shuh -VIJ-uhn) is … Continue reading There Was a Man Named David

 FOX News recently published an article about pastor/author, Shawn Bolz, a self-proclaimed prophet as well as pastor of a church in Los Angeles, CA. Bolz isn't the first - nor will he be the last - modern day Christian to claim to have the spiritual gift of predictive prophecy.
 I use the adjective predictive because … Continue reading Do Prophets Still Exist?
 (The kind that can predict the future?)

 When & How Do I Talk to my Child About the topic of Suicide?

 After speaking in public schools on this topic I am often asked by students and parents a number of questions I don't have time to address in my presentation.
 I thought I would offer brief answers to one of those questions here in 2 parts: When and How Should I Talk to my Child About … Continue reading When & How Do I Talk to my Child About the topic of Suicide?

 His Mercies Are New Every Morning – however…

 "His mercies (tender compassions) never fail - they are new (infinite; inexhaustible) every morning..."
 Let this promise from God sink into your weary soul.
 Drink it in.
 But know this important principle: as my family learned from a dear friend after my son walked into Paradise, we have to "pick up/claim" those mercies every morning. … Continue reading His Mercies Are New Every Morning – however…